Matheus-MH/AI-Jump/README.md

 # AI-Jump
-Self developed game with Python using Pygame and NEAT librady to build an IA to lear how to play the game
+Self developed game with Python on Pycharm using Pygame and NEAT librady to build an IA to lear how to play the game

 ## Personal Project